RSS Invincible

 RSS Invincible is the lead ship of the Invincible-class submarines.
 She was launched on 18 February 2019 in Kiel, Germany.

 Design

 The customised design is oceangoing and larger than the Challenger and Archer-class submarines operated by the Singapore Navy.
 The design is expected to be influenced by the export Type 214 submarine or Type 216 submarine, which have been designed for the potential needs of several other navies (Australian, Canadian and Indian).
 Features will include AIP and a combat system designed by both Atlas Elektronik and ST Electronics.
 The Invincible class also features an "X" rudder "which offers enhanced manoeuvrability in confined littoral waters, as opposed to the Type 214's cruciform rudder arrangement.

-The X rudder is used on the Type 212 submarine and its larger and newer derivative, the Dolphin 2-class submarine built for the Israeli Navy which is almost identical in size to the Invincible-class submarine (Israel and Singapore have extensive military ties and frequently procure the same weapon systems).
+The X rudder is used on the Type 212 submarine and its larger and newer derivative, the Dolphin 2-class submarine built for the Israeli Navy which is almost identical in size to the Invincible-class submarine (Israel and Singapore have deep military ties and frequently procure the same weapon systems across their military platforms).